To avoid fines up to $500, put your phone away or consider using a hands-free system such as Bluetooth or headphones, or an affixed GPS system.

 The Austin City Council adopted Ordinance No. 20140828-041 amending section 12-1-34 of the City Code to prohibit the use of portable electronic devices while operating a motor vehicle or bicycle.
-This law goes into effect on Jan.
+This law goes into effect Jan.
 1, 2015.

-City of Austin Hands Free Law – Vehicles and Bikes
+The Law – Vehicles and Bikes

-Hand held cell phone use is permitted in the event of an emergency such calling 9-1-1 or 3-1-1 to report a crime or an accident.
-Even in an emergency situation, it is best to pull over and come to a complete stop before using or operating any mobile or hand held device.
+Hand-held cell phone use is permitted in the event of an emergency such calling 9-1-1 or 3-1-1 to report a crime or an accident.
+Even in an emergency situation, it is best to pull over and come to a complete stop before using or operating any mobile or hand-held device.

 A driver of a motor vehicle may not use a phone, tablet, or other device to view, send, or compose an electronic message while moving, per existing City of Austin Ordinance No. 20091022-028 and Ordinance No. 20091217-090.
-This law is commonly known as the texting while driving ban.
+This law is commonly known as the texting-while-driving ban.
 Drivers may use their device to send messages while at a complete stop.